 The museum is located in Kinuta Park in Setagaya Ward, Tokyo, and the building, which is integrated with the lush green landscape, was designed by architect Shozo Uchii.
 The museum’s collection consists of approximately 16,000 items, including Henri Rousseau’s “Portrait of Frumance Biche,” Kitaoji Rosanjin’s “The Year of the Fish,” and works by artists associated with Setagaya Ward.

-In addition to collection exhibitions that display the collection according to themes, the museum also holds special exhibitions in cooperation with museums in Japan and abroad.
+In addition to themed collection exhibitions, the museum also holds special exhibitions in cooperation with museums in Japan and abroad.
 The French restaurant overlooking Kinuta Park is also popular.

 Find out more about Setagaya Museum here on Google maps.